-Overall, though, flying while pregnant is safe for the average pregnancy, and if you feel comfortable doing it, you should!
-Plus, life doesn’t stop once you get pregnant: you still have weddings, birthdays, anniversaries, and other events that you probably can’t miss.
+In general, flying while pregnant is safe for the average pregnancy, and if you feel comfortable doing it, you should!1 Plus, life doesn’t stop once you get pregnant: you still have weddings, birthdays, anniversaries, and other events you probably can’t miss.

-Flying while Pregnant: When to Travel
+When to Travel While Pregnant

-If you have a wedding, baby shower or event that concerns someone else, your travel dates probably won’t be up to you.
-But, if you are planning a babymoon, a vacation or simply have the urge to get away, consider doing it during your second trimester.
+If you have a wedding, baby shower, or event that concerns someone else, your travel dates probably won’t be up to you.
+But, if you are planning a babymoon, a vacation, or have the urge to get away, consider doing it during your second trimester.
 Again, speak with your doctor or midwife before you book any travel.

-Flying while Pregnant: What to Wear
+What to Wear

-Flying while Pregnant: Where to Sit
+Where to Sit

 It’s all about an aisle seat while pregnant!
 If you have your choice of seats, always consider an aisle, even if you usually prefer a window.
 The reason?
 Easy access to the bathroom!
 You also want to try to get up and move as much as you can, and an aisle allows for a quick walk or two, even if it’s just to the bathroom and back.
-If you have the funds, consider upgrading to a row with a bit more leg room—if your belly has already grown, you’ll be thankful for the extra space!
+If you have the funds, consider upgrading to a row with a bit more legroom—if your belly has already grown, you’ll be thankful for the extra space!

 What to Pack

 Other Things to Consider when Flying while Pregnant